 Making the snacks into character faces was so fun!
 Look how cute Oscar turned out!

 We also made a Big Bird out of cheese and crackers along with a watermelon Elmo.

 With the menu not finalized until a few days before the party, I almost nixed labeling the food to coordinate with the theme of the party.

 However, I’m so glad I didn’t because who doesn’t get a good laugh out of “Oscar’s Scram-burgers” and “Ernie’s Rubber Doggies?!”

 If you want to check out more funny themed food, you’ll get a laugh out of our Beatles themed party!

 Here you can see more of the table, the amazing DIY birthday sign (so easy to make), the party hats, and the goody bags.

 Below is a close-up of the DIY sign as it was still in the making.
-I actually couldn’t find any free, printable letters, so I created my own.
+I actually couldn’t find any free, printable letters that worked well, so I created my own.

 I love the way it turned out!
 Zeus did too – even though his face isn’t showing his excitement 😉